-I am a psychotherapist for open ended therapy and a specialist in time limited counselling : 6 or 12 sessions.
+I am a psychotherapist offering open ended therapy and a specialist in time limited counselling: 6 or 12 sessions.

-I have more than 18 years experience of working in this field in both the NHS and in a University Student Counselling Service as well as my private practice.
+I have more than 18 years experience of working in these fields in my private practice, the NHS and in a University Student Counselling Service.

 I provide a safe and confidential place where you can talk freely about whatever may be troubling you.